Cremerie de Paris a long history .... Internet cafe Era

 in the meantime

-converted into a multitude of iconic hotel culture domain names,
+converted into iconic hotel culture domain names,

 unforgettable, wonderful souvenirs